-- the shoot but below the yet unexpanded leaves.
-We recommend the use of a wire hoop. - 8) Every 3 to 4 days (twice a week) count and record the average number of leaves unfolded, calculate the daily unfolding rate.
-Compare the days and determine if the leaf number was higher or lower than that which was necessary for proper timing.
-Adjust greenhouse temperatures accordingly. - 9) The rate of leaf unfolding is a linear function of the average temperature delivered to a lily crop over time.
+- 8. Every 3 to 4 days (twice a week) count and record the average number of leaves unfolded, calculate the daily unfolded rate.
+Compare the data and determine if the leaf number was higher or lower than that which was necessary for proper timing.
+Adjust greenhouse temperatures accordingly. - 9.
+The rate of leaf unfolding is a linear function of the average temperature delivered to a lily crop over time.
 In other words, the increase in the rate of leaf unfolding resulting from 55° to 60°F is the same as that from 70° to 75°F.